Admission Requirements to the Entry-Level OTD Program

 - Three letters of recommendation as specified in OTCAS (identified in OTCAS as Evaluations)

-- GRE: a.
-Taken within past five years b.
-Writing section score: 3.5 or higher preferred c.
-Competitive score on verbal and quantitative sections
+- GRE: Taken within past five years; Writing section score: 3.5 or higher preferred; Competitive score on verbal and quantitative sections; NOTE: GRE test scores are waived for applicants seeking admission Fall 2024.

 - Two separate observation or work experiences under direct supervision of a licensed occupational therapy practitioner who has no personal connection to applicant; minimum of 20 hours at each of the two different type of settings and each with a different population.
-Supervisor must complete Volunteer or Work Experience in Occupational Therapy form [Due to COVID-19, Volunteer or Work Experience in Occupational Therapy is waived for the students applying to begin OTD Program Fall 2022]
+Supervisor must complete Volunteer or Work Experience in Occupational Therapy form.

-- Three to 3-½ minute self-recorded video responding to three prompts: 1.
-What do you know about the profession of occupational therapy and how does the profession align with your interests, skill set, and strengths?
-2. Describe a time when you failed at a task or responsibility.
-Explain how you recovered and what you learned.
-3. What else would you like the Occupational Therapy Admissions Team to know about you?
+- Three to 3-½ minute self-recorded video responding to the following three prompts: A. What do you know about the profession of occupational therapy and how does the profession align with your interests, skill set, and strengths?
+B. Describe a pivotal volunteer or community experience that confirmed your choice of occupational therapy as a future career.
+C. What else would you like the Occupational Therapy Admissions Team to know about you?

 - Confirmation of review, understanding, willingness and ability to meet the Department of Occupational Therapy’s Essential Functions for Coursework and Fieldwork with or without accommodations